innovationOUtside/open-ouxml-tools/README.md

 In the above example, markdown files and images for the unit will appear in the `demo` directory.

 If you run this in MyBinder, from the notebook homepage, you can navigate to the folder the generated markdown was placed in. click on a markdown file link, and through the magic of Jupytext, edit it in a notebook UI.

+*OU staff may wonder whether the same approach can be used to convert OU-XML for current OU modules to markdown too.
+Yes it can...
+Get in touch...*